sphamba/smear-cursor.nvim/.github/ISSUE_TEMPLATE/performance.md

 ---
 name: 🐌 Performance issue
-description: Report a performance issue
+about: Report a performance issue
 labels: ["performance"]
 ---